mrdavemorgan/RegistrationForm/README.md

 * login.php

     The user can login through this login page.
 After successful login, the user is sent to the page login-home.php

+* invitations.php

+    Displays invitations sent by the current user, and allows the user to send invitations.

 * access-controlled.php